Frequently Asked Questions

 Will students have the necessary background for second year classes?

 Science One covers all required first-year material in biology, chemistry, mathematics and physics.
 It also presents an integrated view of science and scientific literacy, while providing a solid foundation of knowledge on which to base future studies.
-In terms of admission to second year programs, Science One is equivalent to BIOL 121/112, CHEM 121/123, MATH 100/101, PHYS 117/118/119/129 combined.
-Science One also fulfills the requirements for entry into many computer science degrees, with the exception of the requirement about CPSC 107 or CPSC 110.

 If you want to transfer to Engineering after Science One, you should contact UBC Engineering to verify which courses you may be lacking.